A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Conclusion and Outlook

 In this paper, we presented a novel deflation technique for systematically computing multiple local minimizers of topology optimization problems.
 Our approach penalizes shapes that get closer than a threshold distance to already discovered minimizers.
 The usage of restarts allows for the discovery of local minimizers that do not meet the distance threshold, which can be seen as a way to systematically compute starting values.
 Additionally, our approach is not so sensitive to the choice of the penalty parameter.
 We investigated our technique numerically for the five-holes double-pipe example from literature and successfully found multiple local minimizers.
 Moreover, our approach indeed allows for the discovery of local minimizers that outperform the initial local solution.

 Furthermore, we stated a model problem to improve the flow distribution in bipolar plates of hydrogen electrolysis cells.
-We applied our novel deflation approach, which led to the computation of 67 different local minimizers of the bipolar plate topology optimization problem, demonstrating the stability of our approach.
+We applied our novel deflation approach, which led to the computation of 64 different local minimizers of the bipolar plate topology optimization problem, demonstrating the stability of our approach.
 More importantly, it discovered local minimizers that significantly outperform the initial local minimizer, making it a necessity for this model problem.
 The deflation approach also allows us to select a local minimizer based on factors such as manufacturability, making it beneficial for practical applications.

 For future research, there are several interesting directions one could explore.
 First, our deflation approach needs to solve more topology optimization problems than the number of minimizers we compute.
 In fact, in the numerical applications we experienced around $2.5-3$ iterations of our algorithm to discover a new local minimizer.
 Lowering this number would reduce the computational cost as well as further increase the stability due to a lesser number of penalty functions.
+In this context, one could also further investigate the selection of suitable parameters for the penalty functions, with the aim of developing a robust method for choosing the parameters.
 Moreover, employing extensions to the model problem of the bipolar plate are of interest as well.
 Such extensions might include, e.g., the modeling of the underlying porous transport layer or an extension to the Navier-Stokes equation instead of Stokes equation for the description of the fluid flow.
 Furthermore, one could investigate the behavior of the model when the inverse permeability $\alpha_U$ tends to infinity, effectively modeling a real solid rather than a porous medium.
 Lastly, the construction of a model with Dirichlet boundary conditions on the solid inclusions and a comparison to our model would be of interest as well.